FIWARE-Ops/docs.TourGuide/doc/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/installation.md

 ## Installing Docker-compose

 Next step is installing docker-compose.
 This tool allows to instantiate different containers that have dependencies between them.
-The configuration of the containers to be instantiated is normally described by a file names docker-compose.yml.
+The configuration of the containers to be instantiated is normally described by a file named docker-compose.yml.

 ### Windows